mjhea0/programming-exercises/README.md

 20. Write two functions.
 Both take a base and an exponent as arguments and return the value of base^exponent.
 Use recursion in the first function and a loop in the second.
 Benchmark the results.
 21. **Reverse**: Write a function that takes a string as an argument and returns the string in reversed order.
 22. **Factorial**: Write a function that takes a random number as an argument and then returns the factorial of that given number.
+23. **Longest Word** Write a function that takes a string and returns the longest word in the string.